A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Abstract

 \section{Abstract}

-We study an $n$--urn version of the Ehrenfest model, where $n\geq2$.
-In this model, there are $n$ urns which are denoted by Urn $1$ to Urn $n$.
-At the beginning, $M$ balls are arbitrarily placed in the $n$ urns.
-Then at each time, one ball is chosen at random, removed from the current urn it resides in, and placed in one of the other $n-1$ urns equally likely.
-We use two methods to compute the expected hitting time when all $M$ balls are in Urn $2$ given that initially all $M$ balls are in Urn $1$.
-This solves a conjecture which was recently posed in Chen et al~\cite{Chen-Goldstein-Lathrop-Nelsen2017}.
-As a byproduct, we compute the waiting time of moving from a given general configuration to another different configuration.
+We study a multiple--urn version of the Ehrenfest model.
+In this setting, we denote the $n$ urns by Urn $1$ to Urn $n$, where $n\geq2$.
+Initially, $M$ balls are randomly placed in the $n$ urns.
+At each subsequent step, a ball is selected and put into the other $n-1$ urns with equal probability.
+The expected hitting time leading to a change of the $M$ balls' status is computed using the method of stopping times.
+As a corollary, we obtain the expected hitting time of moving all the $M$ balls from Urn $1$ to Urn $2$.
+This proves a conjecture which was recently made in Chen et al.~\cite{Chen-Goldstein-Lathrop-Nelsen2017}.

 {\bf 2010 MR subject classification:}~60C05, 60J10

 {\bf Key words:}~Ehrenfest urn model, Markov chain, random walk, hitting time